etern4lslumb3r/autoscreenshot/README.md

 # AutoScreenshot

-Program for those who intend to attend online classes but unfortunate circumstances have rendered such impossible. (or too lazy to listen).
+Program for those who wish to save screenshots of videos such as online lecture powerpoints without the need for the tedious screenshot process.

-This program will automatically take screenshots, save it to your clipboard, and paste it onto a online document of your choosing, whether that be Google Docs, Microsoft Word, or any other platforms which support the ability to paste in images.
+This program will automatically take screenshots based on frame changes, save it to your clipboard, and paste it onto a online document of your choosing, whether that be Google Docs, Microsoft Word, or any other platforms which support the ability to paste in images.

 # How it works